 - In this type of reverse sting, police investigate brothels, make arrests, replace brothel staff with decoys, and continue fielding calls and walk-ins from johns in order to make arrests.
-This is not a widespread tactic, known to have been used in approximately 35 locations in the U.S., so we have not devoted a separate webpage to it.
-The tactic is described in the basic reverse sting overview below.
+This is not a widespread tactic in the U.S., to our knowledge, so we have not devoted a separate webpage to it.
+The tactic is described in the basic reverse sting tactic summary document below.

 While most reverse stings are initiated locally in response to investigative leads or community complaints, there have been efforts to coordinate periodic reverse stings across the United States.
 The “National Johns Suppression Initiative” is an effort led by the Cook County Sheriff’s Office, which has been coordinating operations occurring simultaneously in multiple cities since 2011.
 The collaborative effort was initially called the “National Day of John Arrests,” and the present name was adopted in 2015.
 The coalition of agencies that participate in these coordinated enforcement efforts has grown from eight to more than 50 for a single operation.
 For example, the National Johns Suppression Initiative (NJSI) event occurring in July of 2017 involved 37 law enforcement agencies in 17 states that conducting sting operations producing the arrests of 1,020 sex buyers and and 15 sex traffickers, and 81 individuals involved in commercial sex were offered services.
 The 18 NJSI operations from 2011 through July, 2019 have involved the collaboration of over 140 law enforcement agencies, and have collectively produced the arrests of over 9,500 sex buyers.
 Also produced in these operations has been evidence leading to additional charges such as adult and juvenile felony sex trafficking, criminal solicitation of a minor, pimping, promotion of adult and juvenile prostitution, human trafficking, drug trafficking, possession of illegal firearms, and arrests for outstanding warrants.
 These operations have also led to the rescue of child sex trafficking victims, the seizure of numerous vehicles used in the commission of crime, and the imposition of thousands of dollars in fines.
 In many jurisdictions, the arrested sex buyers are shown a brief video version of a “john school” presentation while they are being processed.
 Since 2019, the NJSI operations have also deployed decoy internet ads linked to artificial intelligence (AI) bots that interacted with thousands of johns, providing messages meant to deter their behavior.

-In our National Assessment project we observed reverse stings in several cities, interviewed or surveyed nearly 200 police officers about these operations, and collected over 5,000 documents from local experts and obtained through web searches.
-From the original study, which ended in April 2012, and the subsequent research necessary for the maintenance and updating of Demand Forum through the present in 2019, we have compiled over 25,000 documents and links to source materials that contribute to the empirical foundation for the information presented on this website.
-We have gathered information on over 5,000 reverse stings occurring in the United States since 1964 that have resulted in over 50,000 arrests of sex buyers.
+In our National Assessment projects, we observed reverse stings in several cities, interviewed or surveyed over 200 police officers about these operations, and collected over thousands of documents from local experts and obtained through web searches.
+From the original study, which began in 2008 and ended in April 2012, and the subsequent research necessary for the maintenance and updating of Demand Forum through the present in 2023, we have compiled over 70,000 documents and links to source materials that contribute to the empirical foundation for the information presented on this website.
+We have gathered information on well over 5,000 reverse stings occurring in the United States since 1964 that have resulted in over 50,000 arrests of sex buyers.

 “Police Magazine” Articles on Planning and Safety for Reverse Stings